david-thrower/cerebros-core-algorithm-alpha/README.md

 ## Acknowledgements:

-1. My Jennifer and my stepkids who have chosen to stay around and have rode out quite a storm because of my career in science.
+1. My Jennifer and my step-kids who have chosen to stay around and have rode out quite a storm because of my career in science.
 2. My son Aidyn, daughter Jenna, and my collaborators Max Morganbesser and Andres Espinosa.
 3. Mingxing Tan, Quoc V. Le for EfficientNet.
 4. My colleagues who I work with every day.
 5. Tensorflow, Keras, Kubeflow, Kale, Optuna, Keras Tuner, and Ray open source communities and contributors.
-6. Google Cloud Platform, Arikto, Canonical, and Paperspace and their support staff for the commercil compute and ML OPS platforms used.
+6. Google Cloud Platform, Arikto, Canonical, and Paperspace and their support staff for the commercial compute and ML OPS platforms used.
 7. Microk8s, minikube,and the core Kubernetes communities and associated projects.

 ## Legal disclaimers:

-1. Cerebros is an independent intitiative.
-Nothing published herein, nor any predictions made by models developed by the cerebros algorithm should be construed as an opinion of any Cerebros maintainer or contributor or community member nor any of such community member's, clients, or employer, whether private companies, academic institutions, or government agencies.
+1. Cerebros is an independent initiative.
+Nothing published herein, nor any predictions made by models developed by the Cerebros algorithm should be construed as an opinion of any Cerebros maintainer or contributor or community member nor any of such community member's, clients, or employer, whether private companies, academic institutions, or government agencies.
-2. Although Cerebros may produce astoundingly accurate models from a relatively miniscule amount of data as the example above depicts, past performance does not constitute a promise of similar results on your data set or even that such results would bear relevance in your buisness use case.
+2. Although Cerebros may produce astoundingly accurate models from a relatively minuscule amount of data as the example above depicts, past performance does not constitute a promise of similar results on your data set or even that such results would bear relevance in your business use case.
 Numerous variables will determine the outcome of your experiments and models used in production developed therefrom, including but not limited to:
-    1. The charactistics, distribution, and scale of your data
+    1. The characteristics, distribution, and scale of your data
     2. Sampling methods used
-    3. How data was trained - test split (hint, if samples with identical data is a possibility, random selection is usually not the best way, hashing each sample then modulous devision by a constant, and placing samples where the result of this is <= train set proportion, is better.
-This will force all occurances of a given set of identical sampels on the same side of the train, test split),
+    3. How data was trained - test split (hint, if samples with identical data is a possibility, random selection is usually not the best way, hashing each sample then modulus division by a constant, and placing samples where the result of this is <= train set proportion, is better.
+This will force all occurrences of a given set of identical samples on the same side of the train, test split),
     4. Hyperparameter selection and tuning algorithm chosen
-    5. Feature selection practices and features availible in your use case
+    5. Feature selection practices and features available in your use case
     6. Model drift, changes in the patterns in data, trends over time, climate change, social changes over time, evolution, etc.
 3. Users are responsible for validating one's own models and the suitability for their use case.
 Cerebros does not make predictions.
 Cerebros parses neural networks (models) that your data will train, and these models will make predictions based on your data whether or not it is correct, sampled in a sensible way, or otherwise unbiased and useful.
 Cerebros does a partial validation, solely by metrics such as 'val_root_mean_squared_error'.
 This is a preliminary metric of how the model is performing, assuming numerous logical and ethical assumptions that only humans with subject matter expertise can validate (think spurious associations and correlations), in addition to statistical parameters such as valid sampling of the training data and that the distribution of the data is not skewed.
 4. The mechanism by which Cerebros works, gives it an ability to deduce and extrapolate intermediate variables which are not in your training data.
 This is in theory how it is able to make such accurate predictions in data sets which seem to not have enough features to make such accurate predictions.
 With this said, care should be taken to avoid including proxy variables that can be used to extract variables which are unethical to consider in decision making in your use case.
-An example would be an insurance company including a variable closely correlated with race and or disability status, such as residential postal code in a model development task which will be used to build models that determine insurnce premium pricing.
+An example would be an insurance company including a variable closely correlated with race and or disability status, such as residential postal code in a model development task which will be used to build models that determine insurance premium pricing.
 This is unethical, and using Cerebros or any derivitive work to facilitate such is prohibited and will be litigated without notice or opportunity to voluntarily settle, if discovered by Cerebros maintainers.
 5. Furthermore, an association however strong it may be does not imply causality, nor implies that it is ethical to apply the knowledge of such association in your business case.
-You are encouraged to use as conservative of judgement as possible in such, and if necessary consulting with the right subject mattter experts to assist in making these determinations.
+You are encouraged to use as conservative of judgment as possible in such, and if necessary consulting with the right subject matter experts to assist in making these determinations.
 Failure to do so is a violation of the license agreement.